jiaoshuntian/ivory-operator/docs/content/tutorial/create-cluster.md

 weight: 20
 ---

-If you came here through the [quickstart]({{< relref "quickstart/_index.md" >}}), you may have already created a cluster.
-If you created a cluster by using the example in the `kustomize/ivory` directory, feel free to skip to connecting to a cluster, or read onward for a more in depth look into cluster creation!

 ## Create a Ivory Cluster

 Creating a Ivory cluster is pretty simple.
 Using the example in the `kustomize/ivory` directory, all we have to do is run: